ExpedicHabbet/MingkwaiAssets/README.md

 ## How to Contribute

-Fork this repository then upload files into the forked repository, and pull a request in my repository.
+Fork this repository then upload files into the forked repository, and make a Pull Request in my repository.

 You may also make an Issue if you have a problem on it.